enasequence/read_docs/submit/annotations/clearinghouse_for_ENA_users.md

 <br>

-## Making use of the Extra Annotation in Clearinghouse
+## Curation objects
+### Example curation objects
+### What happens to curations after they have been submitted to Clearinghouse?

-If annotation is on ENA record objects like the sample identifier, the annotation automatically becomes visible in the ENA browser.
+Curations associated to an ENA Sample, Study, Run/Experiment and Sequence can be submitted to Clearinghouse.
+For public records, automatically becomes visible in the ENA browser.

 Figure: screenshots of Clearinghouse annotations in ENA browser a) The EEZ-name derived from the latitude and longitude b) Pathogen annotation?
 (TBD by Zahra Waheed )
 ![The EEZ-name derived from the latitude and longitude](./Image_Biosample_3rdPartyCuration.png)